lafkpages/mc-mcp/README.md

 Now you can build the mod using `./gradlew clean build`, or `.\gradlew clean build` on Windows.

+To run a Minecraft client with this mod loaded, use `./gradlew runClient`.

 ## LLM Prompt

 ```